 Our Top Pick For an AV Receiver Under $500: Sony STR-DN1080

 Our team’s final pick for the best AV receiver under 500 is the Sony STR-DN1080.
 This is one amazing receiver that can blow other models such as the Onkyo TX series out of the water.
-Other receivers under 500 don’t match up to the STR-DN1080 because of the supported audio formats, wireless compatibility, the amazing 7.2 channel design, and surround sound.
+Other receivers under 500 don’t match up to the STR-DN1080 because of the supported sound formats, wireless compatibility, the amazing 7.2 channel design, and surround sound speakers.

-For audio formats, the Sony receiver can process Dolby Atmos and DTS object-based surround sound.
+For audio formats, the Sony receiver can process Dolby Atmos and DTS object-based surround sound system.
 This means it can calibrate itself to match the setup of your room for unhindered audio emission.
 With this receiver, you can experience surround sound and find your sweet spot easily.

 The STR-DN1080 has multiple HDMI ports and other forms of connection including a USB port to make playing content even easier.